wandb/docs/docs/guides/app/pages/workspaces.md

 Create customized workspaces for team collaboration.
 There are two types of workspaces:

 * **Primary workspace**: The initial workspace team members see.
 A bold **Primary** label appears next to the name of primary workspaces.
-* **Published workspace**: Publish a [draft](#workspace-modes) workspace that you can share with your team.
-When you publish a workspace you can either overwrite an existing workspace or create an entirely new version.
-For more information, see [Publish a draft workspace](#publish-a-draft-workspace).
+* **Published workspace**: Published workspaces are accessible and viewable by all team members.
+Use  published workspaces to show the latest configurations and settings made to that workspace.

 You can branch off of a primary workspace or your can duplicate the primary workspace and branch off from the duplicate version.
 For more information on how to edit a branched version of a primary workspace, see [Edit drafts](#edit-drafts).
-For information on how to duplicate a primary workspace, see [Create a new workspace](#create-a-new-workspace).
+For information on how to duplicate a primary workspace, see [Create a new workspace](#create-a-new-workspace-based-off-the-primary-workspace).

 Access workspaces created by team member with a unique shareable URL and can be navigated through the workspace menu.
 For more information, see [Share a workspace version](#share-a-workspace-version).